Current Size: 100%

 Home Forward’s work is primarily funded through a combination of rental income from our housing communities and grants by the U.S. Department of Housing and Urban Development.

-Home Forward’s two main funding sources for the fiscal year ending March 31, 2013 are $85 million in HUD subsidies and grants, which accounts for 78 percent of budgeted operating revenues, and $14 million in rental income, which accounts for 13 percent of operating revenues.
-For more details on our finances, you can view or download our current budget or annual reports below.
+Home Forward’s two main funding sources for the fiscal year ending March 31, 2016 are $95 million in HUD subsidies and grants, which accounts for 71 percent of budgeted operating revenues, and $16 million in dwelling rental income, which accounts for 12 percent of operating revenues.
+For more details on our finances, you can view or download our current budget, audits, or annual reports below.

 - Annual Financial Report for the Fiscal Year Ended 3/31/2013